Free Influencer Analytics Tool

 “This is the number one question to ask [about influencers] - Do they have a connection to their audience?” - Ethan Frame, Senior Manager, Influencer Marketing at MVMT

-The most compelling creator metric is Engagement.
-Authentic interactions between creators and their followers usually signals trust and rapport.
+The most compelling content creator metric is Engagement.
+Authentic interactions between creators and their followers usually signal trust and rapport.

 Engagement metrics can include: